Cervical cancerDysplasia; Human papillomavirus

 Cervical Cancer Screening

-- The HPV DNA test, which checks for the presence of high-risk strains of the human papillomavirus (HPV) that cause cervical cancer.
+- The HPV DNA test checks for the presence of high-risk strains of the human papillomavirus (HPV) that cause cervical cancer.
 The HPV test may be used along with a Pap test or after a woman has had an abnormal Pap test result.
 In 2014, the FDA approved the HPV test as a single primary screening test, but its use this way is controversial.

 Current cervical cancer screening guidelines from the United States Preventive Services Task Force (USPSTF), the American Cancer Society (ACS), and the American College of Obstetricians and Gynecologists (ACOG) recommend: